DexH2R: Task-oriented Dexterous Manipulation from Human to Robots: Method

-\textbf{Reward.} Our reward design is divided into two stages to guide the manipulation process: (1) Following the human demonstration when the robot hand is away from the object, and (2) tracking the object trajectory when the robot hand is close to the object.
-The reward function is defined as follows:
+\textbf{Reward.} We propose a two-stage reward function to guide the manipulation process with different goals in each stage: (1) Following the human demonstration when the robot hand is away from the object, and (2) Tracking the object trajectory when the robot hand is close to the object.
+Concretely, the reward function is written as:

-When the robot hand is far from the object, the reward $r_t^{\text{hand}}$ incentivizes the robot hand to move closer to the object.
-It's important to highlight that if the robot relies solely on fingertip positions from the retargeting process, the solution may not be unique.
-This is where residual actions become crucial, refining the retargeting optimization to produce smooth and consistent trajectories.
-Once the robot hand is close to the object, the reward $r_t^{\text{obj}}$ ensures that the object follows the targeted trajectory, which is the primary objective of the manipulation task.
-The transition between these two stages occurs at a pre-defined switching time $t_0$, set as 15 steps before the object is lifted according to the human demonstration.
-This staged reward system ensures a smooth and accurate manipulation process, from approaching the object to completing the task.
-Details are shown as follow:
+When the robot hand is far from the object, $r_t^{\text{hand}}$ encourages the robot hand to move closer to the object.
+This reward is designed to compensate for the inaccuracies of primitive actions caused by inevitable errors in optimization computation and robot control.
+Once the robot hand is close enough, $r_t^{\text{obj}}$ makes the object follow the targeted trajectory, which is the primary objective of the manipulation task.
+We empirically set a pre-defined switching time $t_0$ to transit between these two stages, which is 15 steps before the object is lifted in demonstrations.
+The detailed reward function for each stage is shown as follow:

-Here, $m$ represents the index for each fingertip, while both $\beta$ and $\gamma$ are hyperparameters.
+where $m$ represents the index for each fingertip and $\beta,\gamma$ are hyperparameters.
+This staged reward function brings a smooth and accurate manipulation process from approaching the object to completing the task.